Chance-Constrained Iterative Linear-Quadratic Stochastic Games

 \subsubsection{Costs and Chance Constraints}

-We consider quadratic costs for distance from the lane center, deviation from the nominal speed, and control efforts, which are in the same form as \cite{ILQGames}.
+We consider quadratic costs for distance from the lane center, deviation from the nominal speed, and control efforts, which are in the same form as in \cite{ILQGames}.
 We consider chance constraints on the proximity and collisions with obstacles.
 For the proximity constraints, the minimum distance threshold between two agents is set to 3 m.
 The obstacle avoidance constraint is formulated using the convex feasible set \cite{ConvexFeasibleSet,ChanceConstrainedILQG}.
-We set the chance constraint threshold $p$ to 0.9 in all experiments.
+We augment the cost of the SDG simply with quadratic penalties for proximity constraint violations and linear penalties for obstacle avoidance constraint violation, all weighted by a penalty weight (1 or 400).
+We set the chance constraint threshold $p$ to 0.95 in all experiments.